 Illinois, which also scored 100 percent on the Center for Digital Government’s survey, provides high-speed access to data, video, and audio communications to the state’s colleges, public libraries and museums, governments, and school districts through its Illinois Century Network.
 Nearly 3,500 schools were connected as of September.

 Besides an extensive distance education program for higher education and community members, the state launched the Illinois Virtual High School in January 2001.
-Sixteen full-semester courses were offered last spring, with a total enrollment of 297 students from 43 high schools.
-This fall, the online school has expanded its offerings to 69 courses, and 162 high schools have signed up to participate.
+This year, the online school has expanded its offerings to 69 courses, and 162 high schools have signed up to participate.

 In addition, the Illinois Learning Academy provides online training for teachers who wish to develop their technology integration skills via the internet.